macha89/Batsmen-Data-Analysis-/README.md

-Modules used for manupulating the data : pandas, xlrd and datetime.
+Modules used for manipulating the data : pandas, xlrd and datetime.

 Source : Espncricinfo